-At the time of writing this, over 3.5k people have watched the video on YouTube and many people have been complimentary about myself.
+At the time of writing this, over three and a half thousand people have watched the video on YouTube and many people have been complimentary about it.

 If someone does a good job, it's easy to brush over it and say "well that's what they're there for".

 But I'm hugely appreciative of the reaction of people because it makes the job I work so hard to do, even more satisfying.
 And it boosts my confidence as well.

 I particularly enjoyed people saying that they liked the questions because they were insightful, thoughtful and different.
 It's something I pride myself on and I'm glad people enjoyed that aspect of the video.

 The full video was published on The Linc's website.

 And a shortened five minute-long version was published on LSJ News.